 Reduce Spending, Manage Resources, Save Lives

-This is where Fathym’s surface weather forecast is making an impact.
+This is where The Fathym Forecaster is making an impact.
 It is a globally-scaled, hyper-local road weather route and point forecast engine, optimized by a network of road weather sensors.
 Fathym helps drivers avoid accidents and delays by offering the data needed to react to local road weather conditions in real-time.
 This enables drivers, commercial fleets and Departments of Transportation make judgments regarding road safety and road maintenance in an efficient and timely manner.

 Commercial fleets can use the forecast to save tens of thousands of dollars by having access to real-time road condition data, reducing delays caused by inclement weather with accurate, hyper-local weather forecasting and real-time re-routing capabilities.
 Departments of Transportation are able to effectively deploy their resources to optimize maintenance, commuting and routing operations.
 With our help, their capacity to reduce spending, manage resources and, most importantly, save lives, is considerable.